ZahiCohen/JB/README.md

 17. Verify the pod that it is scheduled with the node selector on the right node… fix it if it’s not behind scheduled.

+Solution 17:

-17. kubectl describe pods nginx
+kubectl describe pods nginx

 ![image](https://user-images.githubusercontent.com/87436052/126305441-195535b2-9f8a-481b-af66-f92ab30bbbda.png)